 Financial reports are generated from the Odyssey Courts and Justice System (Odyssey) showing all transactions occurring each month.
 The following chart is a comparison of collections for the past three fiscal years at the main Financial Recovery office and satellites to include recoveries through electronic payment services (E-Pay), remote kiosks and other stations located throughout the County of El Paso.
-There was a drop in collections for FY20 due to the Covid-19 pandemic.
-FRD collections for fiscal years 2018, 2019, and 2020 are illustrated below.
+There was a drop in collections for FY21 because of the closure of two satellite locations due to the Covid-19 pandemic.
+FRD collections for fiscal years 2019, 2020, and 2021 are illustrated below.